Info-443-Autumn-2023/info-443-homepage-project/README.md

 [4 or more OOP patterns]

-Observer Pattern - One-to-many dependency between objects.
-When one object changes state, all it its dependencies are notified and updated.
-Can be found at `src/components/services/item.jsx`.
+Observer Pattern - Observer design pattern is a behavioral design pattern that defines one-to-many relationships between dependency and object so that all dependents are updated when one object changes its state.
+In the HomePage applications, the item component in `src/components/services/item.jsx`, which are responsible for showing the item on the Homepage can be beneficial by using observer design pattern.
+The problem can be that multiple parts of the application need to be updated if there is a change in the information provided by the Items.
+Observer pattern could be seen in the code where `statsOpen`, `statsClosing`, and `SiteMonitor` as the observer to notify of any changes in the item state.

 Strategy Pattern - The Strategy Design pattern is a design pattern that encapsulates similar algorithms to enable the component to be interchangeable.
-In the HomePage application, the toggle (`src/components/toggles`)
+In the HomePage application, the toggle (`src/components/toggles`) handles user interactions that influence the user interface, such as toggling between light and dark mode, changing theme colors, and reloading the page.
+The problem is that different users might have different preferences for how they want the homepage to look.
+The Strategy pattern could be used to address this problem.
+Instead of hardcoding the user interface behavior within the `toggles` component, the application can define a family of monitoring algorithms (strategies) encapsulated in separate classes.
+Each strategy class implements a specific way to change the user interface.

-Decorator Pattern - Provides flexibility to subclassing to extend functionality.
+Decorator pattern - Decorator pattern is a structural design pattern that provides flexibility for subclass to expand functionality by adding additional functions to an object.
+In the HomePage application, the group from the bookmarks component can be beneficial from the Decorator pattern.
+The purpose of this usage is to extend the functionality of the bookmark component without modifying its core code, which is item code.
+Inside the group, conditional rendering (layout?.header !== false) can also be considered as decorators to allow for the dynamic application of CSS classes based on certain conditions.
+Besides, the `beforeLeave` and `beforeEnter` functions inside the transition component can also act as decorators to customize the transition behavior, providing additional animation effects.

-Iterator Pattern - Services compoenent
+Composite pattern -  Composite pattern is a structural design pattern that treats individual objects the same as compositions of objects.
+In the HomePage application the weather from the widget component can be beneficial from the composite design pattern.
+The purpose of this pattern is to let the client use the same interface components to expand scalability and maintainability.
+Inside the `weather.jsx`, the weather api function acts as a composite to contains composites such as ContainerButton and widget to be treated the same by the client through sharing a common interface

 ## V. Architectural Assessment